lukebax/neonate-eeg-pain-scr/README.md

    - This will create two CSV files for raincloud plotting.

 2. Open the `jasp/` folder:
-   - Use the included `.jasp` files to load the raincloud data.
+   - Use the included `.jasp` files to explore the pre-loaded data and the raincloud plots.
    - Plots are pre-configured and ready to view or export.

 3. Explore the `vosviewer/` folder: